learn malayalam with decode malayalam

 • English: “She eats an apple.”

 • Malayalam: “Aval oru apple kazhikkunnu.”
+(She an apple eats.)

 Understanding this structure is key to forming accurate sentences.